DarkoMilosevic86/EasySoundRecorder/readme.md

 * **Shift+NVDA+R** – Starts recording, pauses, and resumes recording,
 * **Shift+NVDA+T** – Stops recording and saves the recording as a `.wav` or `.mp3` file, depending on the settings.

+# Important note

+After you turn off your bluetooth speakers, if recording do not starts, it is necesary to restart your NVDA to re initialize the default output device.

 After installing WASAPI Sound Recorder, the default folder for saving recordings is:
 `C:\Users\username\Documents\WasapiSoundRecorder`